-Our field research for the Global Reef Expedition in 2014 ends in the Solomon Islands.
+Scientists on the Foundation’s Global Reef Expedition explored the reefs of the Solomon Islands in 2014.
 This island nation lies in the Pacific Ocean north-east of Australia and its many islands span almost a thousand miles from east to west.
-We will be conducting reef surveys in the Santa Cruz Islands, Sikaiana Islands, Arnavon Islands and New Georgia Islands.
+On this research mission, we conducted standardized coral reef surveys in the Santa Cruz Islands, Sikaiana Islands, Arnavon Islands, and New Georgia Islands.

 This research contains four main components.
-The first focus of the research is to collect detailed information about what lives on the reef.
-We will identify and record the population dynamics of coral, reef fishes, algal and invertebrates, as well as other organisms.
-We will also take note of the health of these communities.
-Additional surveys will focus on commercially important reef fishes and invertebrates, such as groupers, sea cucumbers, and crustaceans.
+The first focus of the research was to collect detailed information about what lives on the reef.
+We identified and recoded the population dynamics of coral, reef fishes, algae, and invertebrates, as well as other organisms.
+We also noted the health of these communities and noted commercially important reef fishes and invertebrates, such as groupers, sea cucumbers, and crustaceans.